msmayaswan/VIR_AJL_Team-Elastin-AI-Studio/README.md

 ## **🏗️ Project Overview**

-**Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
-* The objective of the challenge
+Describe:
+Our project is part of a Kaggle competition connected to the Break Through Tech AI Program, which focuses on advancing diversity and inclusion in artificial intelligence.
+This competition challenges participants to develop equitable AI solutions that address real-world biases in machine learning.

-* The real-world significance of the problem and the potential impact of your work
+The Objective of the Challenge:
+The goal of this challenge is to build a machine learning model that can accurately classify skin conditions across diverse skin tones.
+By ensuring that the model performs well across different skin types, we aim to create a more inclusive AI system that does not disproportionately favor lighter skin tones, a common issue in existing dermatology AI models.

+Real-World Significance and Impact:
+Skin condition detection plays a critical role in healthcare, influencing early diagnosis and treatment outcomes.
+However, AI models in dermatology often lack diverse training data, leading to biased predictions that fail to serve underrepresented populations.
+By participating in this challenge, we contribute to advancing equity in AI by developing a model that centers on those historically excluded in medical AI applications.
+Our work has the potential to improve access to accurate dermatological assessments for all individuals, regardless of their skin tone.

 ---